gordonbanderson/weboftalent-themeable-login-form/README.md

 Login Form Theming
 ==================

 There seem to be some issues around theming the login form, this module makes it nice and simple.
+The main use case here is one of overriding the actual Form itself (e.g. adding twitter bootstrap classes).

 ## Installation